stelzinga/MF/MGT_80.Tools.md

 These aspects are discussed below.

 ### Committee Recurring Meeting
-A meeting or session takes place in presence or on-line with a predefined recurrence or frequency, with the option to initiate ad-hoc meetings when relevant.
+A meeting or *session* takes place in presence or on-line with a predefined recurrence or frequency, with the option to initiate ad-hoc meetings when relevant.
+Recurrence can be anything, but it tends to be a certain amount of weeks or months.

 ### Committee Members
 There are several Member Profiles with different accountabilities: